ShuhuaGao/bcn_ss/README.md

 # Set Invariance and Optimal Set Stabilization of Boolean Control Networks: A Graphical Approach
-This repository contains the code for the paper: Shuhua Gao, Cheng Xiang, and Tong Heng Lee. *Set Invariance and Optimal Set Stabilization of Boolean Control Networks: A Graphical Approach* (To be published)
+This repository contains the code for the paper: Shuhua Gao, Cheng Xiang, and Tong Heng Lee. *Set Invariance and Optimal Set Stabilization of Boolean Control Networks: A Graphical Approach*

 **Organization**